 Contact us today to schedule a free and entirely confidential consultation; call (808) 740-0633 or submit an online request form.

-Filing a False Claims Act
+Filing a Claim under the False Claims Act

 A person who is aware of fraudulent health care billings, known as a relator, files a claim under the Federal False Claims Act under seal.
 The case is filed on behalf of the United States, which is given an opportunity to intervene in the case.
-Government intervention in False Claims Act cases is often critical to successful resolution.
+Government intervention in False Claims Act cases is often critical to a successful resolution.

-Because the action is filed on behalf of the Government, these types of actions are often called qui tam actions.
-These cases may be brought by anyone with knowledge of the fraud, including health care administrators, doctors, nurses and patients.
+Because the action is filed on behalf of the government, these types of actions are often called qui tam actions.
+These cases may be brought by anyone with knowledge of the fraud, including health care administrators, doctors, nurses, and patients.
 Often, an employee with knowledge of the fraud blows the whistle on the wrongdoer.

 Qui Tam Cases

-Davis Levin Livingston partners its qui tam cases with other attorneys both in Hawaii and across the country.
+Davis Levin Livingston partners its qui tam cases with other attorneys, both in Hawaii and across the country.
 The firm obtained the highest Medicare fraud settlement in Honolulu and is working with both private attorneys and public interest groups to help stop fraudulent health care billings which are threatening the very existence of our government health care systems.

-False Claim Act (Qui Tam) – In The News
+False Claim Act (Qui Tam) in the News

 - Shinwha Electronics Pays $1.2 Million to Settle Qui Tam Case